 >if delivered>000401 {wrong field used}

 >extract delivered { in both commands}

 >reset if,extract {only reset the If and Extract}

 >if purchased>000401 { commands and start again}

->extract purchased,account
+>extract purchased, account

 By resetting certain commands, other commands are also reset.
-For example, resetting the Open command resets almost all other commands, except the Output command.
-Resetting the Select command resets everything except the Open and Table commands.
-Resetting the Table command resets everything except the Open and Define commands.
+For example, resetting the Base command resets almost all other commands, except the Output command.
+Resetting the Put command closes the output database when the database for the Put command is different from the input database.
+Resetting the Chain, Get, or Input command resets everything except the Base and Table commands.
+Resetting the Table command resets everything except the Base and Define commands.
 Resetting either the Define or Item command resets both Define and Item settings.